kjoshi/static-content-challenge/README.md

 # Static Content challenge - mid-level

+## Requirements
+* A recent LTS version of nodejs, preferably 16.15.1.

 ## Usage

 ### Local

 * Clone this repository.
+* Run `npm install`.
-* Run `node main.js`.
+* Run `npm run dev`.
 * Open `localhost:3333 in your browser`.
 * Use `npm run test` to run the tests.

 ### [Hosted Version](https://stark-lake-32866.herokuapp.com/)

-This MVP can be easily hosted on Heroku by following the steps in the [offical documentation.](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true)
+This app can be easily hosted on Heroku by following the steps in the [offical documentation.](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true)

 ## Tech Choices